keybase/client/go/kbcmf/signing_spec_draft.md

   fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
 - Abuse resistance.
-Alice might use the same signing key for many applications besides Sillybox.
+Alice might use the same signing key for many applications besides SaltPack.
 Mallory might [try to trick](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) Alice into signing messages that are meaningful to other applications.
 Alice should avoid signing any bytes that Mallory could control.